chirpradio/chirpradio-webcontrol/README.md

 This is a web interface for running CLI scripts as detached subprocesses at the click of a button.

-It uses the EmberJS framework on the client and the Flask python web server.
+It uses the [EmberJS](http://emberjs.com/) framework on the client and the [Flask](http://flask.pocoo.org/) python web server to launch and moniter processes via [desub](http://desub.readthedocs.org/en/latest/index.html).

-Alpha version.

 ## Installation